 All questions regarding stock availability, return policy, costs, and availability must be asked before purchasing.
 Leon Mege, Inc. makes no explicit assurances or guarantees regarding the finished item’s appraised or market value.
 Leon Mege cannot be held liable for any accidental errors/typos or obsolete, outdated, or incorrect information on our website.

 Because of their intended usage, Leon Megé Inc. makes no warranties whatsoever, expressed or implied, written or oral, to purchasers of their products regarding performance, safety, fit, merchantability, or length of service.

 Purchasers are responsible for the selection of proper goods.
 They must rely on their skills or judgment that such goods are suitable for the purchaser’s application.

-Under the United States Copyright Act of 1976, Leon Megé Inc. retains all rights to all patterns, concepts, engineering techniques, and processes, designs, directions, drawings, models, prototypes, computer data, et al. unless released explicitly in writing.
+Under the United States Copyright Act of 1976, Leon Megé Inc. retains all rights to all patterns, concepts, engineering techniques, processes, designs, directions, drawings, models, prototypes, computer data, et al., unless released explicitly in writing.

 They are held to Leon Megé, Inc. rights conventions of National Patent, Trademark, and Copyright laws.
 They are the property of Leon Mege, Inc. Leon Mege’s work is guaranteed for life.
 The consumer must exercise proper care to display, handle, wear, store, and clean the jewelry.
 The manufacturer’s warranty does not cover any damages caused by everyday wear and tear.